Target Usage: To make use of multiple timelines of work in a local repository.

 git merge --no-ff -m "Merge branch textbooks" textbooks

-Use the git branch -d <branch> command to delete a local branch 'safely' -- this command will fail if the branch has unmerged changes.
-In this case, it will succeed as the branch has no unmerged commits.
+Use the git branch -d <branch> command to delete a local branch safely.
+This command will fail if the branch has unmerged commits.
+In this case, it will succeed because the branch has no unmerged commits.

 git branch -d textbooks